 Defiant Journey is a sonic saga, told by a musician and her electric ally.
 It is the story of navigating the highs and lows of life as a neurodivergent artist.

-Invoking the language of mythology to explore a personal and political narrative, it exposes and challenges our stories around identity, mental health and it questions the cruel vagaries of the welfare state.
+Invoking the language of mythology to explore a personal and political narrative, it exposes and challenges our stories around identity, mental health and capitalism.

 Following her muse and immersing herself in colour and sound, the artist shares her steps towards hope and a rebellious dance to her own tune.